Yash621/Destin/README.md

 -Book them to navigate to their location.

--A map feature is also integrated with the app where users can see the real time pathway to the location where they want to navigate to.
+-A map feature is also integrated with the app where users can see the real time pathway from their current location to the destination where they want to navigate to.